a-b-street/abstreet/docs/design/intersections.md

 	- extend two roads with points from the tiny road. delete i283
 	- make sure the road attributes match up
 	- do this first; preprocess raw_data.

+Ah, the problem with just extending geometry...
+I think turns need to be polylines sometimes.
+Need to do the merging all the way at the end, unfortunately...